dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Monitor panel](images/monitorPanel.png "Monitor panel")

 The left column contains the controls for the DMA debugger, which can be used to visualize all memory bus accesses in real time.
-When enabled, the emulator texture is overlaid with an additional graphics layer that visualizes the bus owner for chip or slow ram accesses.
+When enabled, the emulator texture is overlaid with an additional graphics layer that visualizes the bus owner for Chip or Slow RAM accesses.
 The following screenshot shows a scene from Rink a Dink with the DMA debugger enabled.

 ![DMA debugger](images/dmaDebugger.png "DMA debugger")